Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

 \subsection{Scenario-based risk profiling}

-The fitted vine copulas for the serious and non-serious complication classes enable scenario-based analyses: by varying one or two variables while holding others fixed at clinically relevant values, we construct risk curves and two-dimensional risk surfaces that visualize how the predicted serious complication probability evolves across the variable space.
+The fitted vine copulas for the serious and non-serious complication classes enable scenario-based analyses: by varying two variables while holding others fixed at clinically relevant values, we construct two-dimensional risk surfaces that visualize how the predicted serious complication probability evolves across the variable space.